MP for Nottingham South

 Parliamentary Under-Secretary (Department for Transport)

-Lilian Greenwood is the Labour (Co-op) MP for Nottingham South, first elected in 2010.
-She currently serves as a Government Whip (Lord Commissioner of the Treasury) and as Parliamentary Under-Secretary for Transport, and sits on the Committee of Selection; she has previously held senior roles including Shadow Minister for Culture, Media and Sport.
+Lilian Greenwood is a Labour (Co-op) MP for Nottingham South, first elected in 2010.
+She currently holds ministerial roles as Parliamentary Under-Secretary of State for Transport and as a government whip (Lord Commissioner of HM Treasury), and serves on the Committee of Selection.
+Over her time in Parliament she has held a range of positions, including a spell as Shadow Minister for Culture, Media and Sport and various whip roles.

 Generated 21 February 2026